Nau Mai, Haere Mai

 So haere mai (welcome), this is Tairāwhiti Gisborne, where our taonga (treasure), is your taonga too.

 Getting to Gisborne

-Take the long way around State Highway 35 to Gisborne, a picturesque drive that takes in stunning beaches, bush and lush green farmland.
-Make sure to stop off along the way for the photo opportunities at East Cape, climb the 700 odd steps to the light house to see the first sunrise touching our shores, TikiTiki for the beautiful historical carved church, Ruatoria for a classic meat pie, Tokomaru Bay, and Tologa Bay to visit the historical wharf’s.
-Make sure to chat to the locals as they also know the secret spots.
-Camping is available but to be sure check out approved area’s or camp grounds before you stop for the night.
+Take the scenic drive on State Highway 35 to Gisborne, a picturesque drive that allows you to absorb the sights of stunning beaches, dense forest, and lush green farmlands.
+Make sure to stop off along the way for photo opportunities at East Cape and climb the 700 odd steps to the East Cape lighthouse to see the first sunrise touching our shores.
+TikiTiki has a beautiful historical carved church that provides some culture and history to your trip.
+Stop off in Ruatoria for a classic meat pie before heading to either Tokomaru Bay or Tologa Bay to visit the historical wharves.
+Chat to the locals to find secret, hidden spots that are worth making the trip for.
+Camping is available throughout the region but be sure to check if it’s an approved campervan area or campground before you settle down for the night.